huskyroboticsteam/Resurgence/README.md

 access.

 ## Install OpenCV

+OpenCV takes a while to install and is **optional** unless you're running computer vision code.

 OpenCV is a computer vision library that's used for the AR tag detection code and as such is needed to compile the project.
 We will also need the OpenCV contrib modules for the AR tag detection code.
 Either OpenCV 3 or OpenCV 4